 2. An overview of the relevant parts and part names of the product

 4. Instructions on how to use the product

 5. Instructions on how to recharge and/or refill the product and

 6. Instructions on how to dispose of the product in an environmentally friendly manner

-The technical file is also required under the CE compliance requirements.
-It is a set of documents that describes a product to prove that it was designed according to the applicable requirements.
-Technical files include:
+The technical file is a set of documents that describes a product to prove that it was designed according to the applicable requirements.
+Technical files should include: